-Complete Guide: Employee Health Check & Symptoms Screening for COVD-19 for Restaurants, Retail & Hospitality
+Complete Guide: COVID-19 Employee Health Check & Symptoms Screening for Restaurants, Retail & Hospitality

 For the hospitality industry, a sense of safety and security for employees and guests was simply assumed.
 Now, employers are feeling an immense pressure to prove they are taking very specific health related precautions to provide that safety and security.
 The protocols and actions taken in these unprecedented times says more about integrity and trust than how quickly businesses reopen.
 Implementing employee health checks, as part of day-to-day operations, is the first necessary step needed to establish that trust.
 Screenings take place daily to assess symptoms and capture temperatures of every employee entertaining a workplace.
 As companies assess reopening timelines, it is imperative to be aware of and follow the latest CDC guidelines to help you execute your plan successfully.